neuromadlab/Stress_glucose/README.md

 ## Overview

-This repository contains the R workflow used to compute the linear mixed-effects models for the Glucose ↔︎ Stress project, as well as the corresponding figures of the manuscript.
+This repository contains the MATLAB code for the preprocessing of the CGM data for the Glucose ↔︎ Stress project, the R workflow used to compute the linear mixed-effects models, as well as the corresponding figures of the manuscript.
 The analysis examines the relationship between continuous glucose monitoring data and ecological momentary assessments (EMA) of stress and glucose.

 ---